Ditectrev/ITIL-4-Foundation-IT-Service-Management-Practice-Tests-Exams-Questions-Answers/README.md

 **[⬆ Back to Top](#table-of-contents)**

-### What is the step after 'where do we want to be' in the continual improvement model?
+### What is the step after 'where do we want to be' in the Continual Improvement model?

 - [ ] What is the vision?
 - [x] How do we get there?